 Follow us on Twitter @deahq, #deacampus

-A collection of free webinars focused on issues surrounding college drug prevention.
+This collection of free webinars are focused on issues surrounding drug misuse prevention.

 This webinar, sponsored by the American Society of Addiction Medicine, offers guidance on how the media can accurately and fairly cover addiction through language, point-of-view, and style.